Schlumberger Limited (SLB) Shares Down Despite Recent Market Volatility

-Schlumberger Limited (NYSE: SLB)’s stock price has decreased by -1.82 compared to its previous closing price of 48.28.
-Nevertheless, the company has seen a 4.59% surge in its stock price over the last five trading sessions.
+Schlumberger Limited (NYSE: SLB)’s stock price has decreased by -2.00 compared to its previous closing price of 45.48.
+However, the company has experienced a -0.25% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/24/22 that Schlumberger Rebrands as SLB, Dropping Family Name

 Is It Worth Investing in Schlumberger Limited (NYSE: SLB) Right Now?

-The price-to-earnings ratio for Schlumberger Limited (NYSE: SLB) is 19.81x, which is above its average ratio.
-Moreover, the 36-month beta value for SLB is 1.81.
-Analysts have varying opinions on the stock, with 24 analysts rating it as a “buy,” 4 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Schlumberger Limited (NYSE: SLB) has a higher price-to-earnings ratio of 18.63x compared to its average ratio,, and the 36-month beta value for SLB is at 1.81.
+Analysts have varying views on the stock, with 24 analysts rating it as a “buy,” 4 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio